fief-dev/docs/docs/integrate/python/fastapi.md

     This is a very simple approach that will just store the data in memory.
 If your server is rebooted, the cache will be lost.

-    It can work quite well when starting, but you'll probably need more robust approaches in the long run.
+    It can work quite well when starting, but you'll probably need more robust approaches in the long run, like writing to a Redis store.
 The good thing is that you'll only need to change this class when the time comes!

 3. **We implement the `.get` method**

     This is the first compulsory method you have to implement in the class.
-It accepts an user ID as argument and expects you to return a cached [`FiefUserInfo`](./index.md#fiefuserinfo) dictionary or `None` if not available.
+It accepts an user ID as argument and expects you to return a cached [`FiefUserInfo`](https://fief-dev.github.io/fief-python/fief_client.html#FiefUserInfo) dictionary or `None` if not available.

     Here, we simply read from our dictionary.

 4. **We implement the `.set` method**

     This is the second and last compulsory method you have to implement in the class.
-It accepts an user ID and a [`FiefUserInfo`](./index.md#fiefuserinfo) dictionary as arguments.
+It accepts an user ID and a [`FiefUserInfo`](https://fief-dev.github.io/fief-python/fief_client.html#FiefUserInfo) dictionary as arguments.
 There, you'll need to store this data in cache.

     Here, we simply set the user information into our dictionary.